vdo89/iam-demo-aks-cnpg-keycloak-midpoint/README.md

 - `scripts/check_keycloak_first_class_fields.py` guards against regressing to deprecated Keycloak CLI flags – run it whenever you edit the Keycloak CR.
 - Need to rotate ingress hosts manually?
 Execute `python3 scripts/configure_demo_hosts.py --ingress-ip <EXTERNAL-IP>` and commit the updated parameters file.

+### Debugging Argo CD repo permissions

+If the IAM application loops with `application repo ... is not permitted in project 'iam'`, ensure the kustomization rendered the `gitops/clusters/aks/projects/iam.yaml` manifest with your repository URL.
+The AppProject’s `spec.sourceRepos` is templated via `kustomizeconfig/argocd-applications.yaml`; reapply the bootstrap kustomization after updating [`context.yaml`](gitops/clusters/aks/context.yaml) so the ConfigMap and AppProject stay in sync.

 ## 5. Testing locally

 Install the lightweight toolchain and run the unit tests: